indusrad/cute/README.md

 Doing so allows Ptyxis to support Flatpak natively while also traversing container PTY and PID namespaces in an efficient manner.

+If your host system does not support GLibc (such as Alpine or PostmarketOS) or lacks a functioning dynamic linker from the session (NixOS) then Ptyxis will detect this and fallback to running `ptyxis-agent` within the Flatpak sandbox.
+This will naturally restrict the capability of some features.

 ## Screenshots